jwaldrep/movie-recommendations/README.md

 The [MovieLens](http://grouplens.org/datasets/movielens/) data sets used for this project was were collected collected by the [GroupLens Research Project] (http://grouplens.org) at the University of Minnesota.

+This work is neither endorsed nor sponsored by the University of Minnesota nor the GroupLens Research Group.